 Because sexual assault and acts of interpersonal violence are considered to be a severe form of sexual harassment, you may wish to file a sexual harassment grievance with the College's Title IX Coordinator.
 This person is responsible for ensuring a non-discriminatory campus environment that is free from harassment.
-The Title IX Coordinator will undertake an investigation that may involve taking statements from you, the accused, and pertinent witnesses and will provide support services + referrals Tamara H. Kenney, is the Title IX Coordinator located in Sturges Hall, room 205.
-(585)245-5023
+The Title IX Coordinator will undertake an investigation that may involve taking statements from you, the accused, and pertinent witnesses and will provide support services and referrals.
+Marcus Foster is the Title IX Coordinator and can be reached at (585) 245-5023 or in Blake Hall, Room 118 C.